A security issue was fixed on March 16th 2022.

 A security vulnerability was recently identified in Elements Publish to Confluence.

-The vulnerability affected version 1.0.6-AC of Elements Publish to Confluence.
-The vulnerability meant that a Jira administrator could bypass Confluence permissions.
+The vulnerability affected version 1.0.18-AC of Elements Publish to Confluence.
+The vulnerability meant an attacker could build requests containing scripts run by our application.

-This vulnerability has been rated as critical, according to the scale published on the Common Vulnerability Scoring System (CVSS), and existed from August, 5th 2021 to August, 13th 2021.
+This vulnerability has been rated as low, according to the scale published on the Common Vulnerability Scoring System (CVSS), and existed from February, 17th 2022 to March, 16th 2022.

 The vulnerability was brought to our attention by the Atlassian Marketplace Bug Bounty program.